 Information, requirements, and application

-For information on our MA programme, the three specialisations, pre-master's, requirements and how to apply, please refer to:
+For information on our MSc programme, the three specialisations, pre-master's, requirements and how to apply, please refer to:

 Details about the courses can be found here: